splunk/observability-workshop/docs/module2/detectors.md

 # Working with Detectors - Lab Summary

-* Create a Detector from one of you charts
+* Create a Detector from one of your charts
 * Setting Alert conditions
 * Running a pre-flight check
 * Working with muting rules